A Look at Costumes From ‘Hidden Figures,’ ‘La La Land’ And More Oscar-Nominated Films

 Sometimes it starts with shoes or another piece of wardrobe that helps an actor bring to life a character.

-And some of the visionaries behind the most outstanding wardrobes in cinema released last year will vie for top honors in the costume design category at the 89th Academy Awards show, hosted by Jimmy Kimmel, airing Feb.
-26 at 7 p.m.
+And some of the visionaries behind the most outstanding wardrobes in cinema released last year will vie for top honors in the costume design category at the 89th Academy Awards, hosted by Jimmy Kimmel and airing Sunday at 7 p.m.
 ET on ABC.

 More than 100 costumes from several Oscar-nominated categories, including Best Costume Design, are currently on display at the Fashion Institute of Design & Merchandising Museum’s 25th annual “Art of Motion Picture Costume Design” exhibition in Los Angeles (free and open to the public, running through April 22).